-With all the snakes and showmanship of some of the Irish saints, it's no wonder Brigid didn't get much of a look in until now.
+With all the snakes and showmanship of some of the Irish saints, it's no wonder Brigid didn't get much of a look in until lately.
 But as we honour the original feminist with a bank holiday, Amanda Cassidy says it's about time we recognised her status as an inspirational icon.

-This Monday is the first Irish public holiday to be named after a woman.
+Last year, in 2023, we celebrated the first Irish public holiday to be named after a woman.

 In Celtic mythology, Brigid was a triple goddess – of healing, fire, and of poetry – and the Christian saint who took her name, born in 450 AD, carried some of those same associations as the patron saint of poets and midwives.
 As such, this bank holiday carries a dual opportunity to recognise the role of women through our arts and cultural heritage.

 Ok, ok, I am biased.
 I was born on St Brigid’s day.
-The Great Spring Arrival, a day of fresh beginnings, the promise of new life and first hint of brighter days, warmer weather, and the flourishing of hope.
+The Great Spring Arrival, a day of fresh beginnings, the promise of new life and the first hint of brighter days, warmer weather, and the flourishing of hope.
 What I’m saying is that my birth symbolised the end of darkness.
 Well, that’s what my mother always told me, anyway.

 So who was she really?